alkhe/prim/README.md

 ## Browser

-In your HTML, link to your Prim library:
+In your HTML, link to your Prim runtime:
 ```html
 <script src='/js/prim.js'></script>
 ```